connectdotz/yarn-nohoist-examples/workspaces-examples/react-native/rn-native/README.md

 Goal: Create a react-native app in yarn workspaces using `react-native init` (see react-native [Building Projects with Native Code](https://facebook.github.io/react-native/docs/getting-started.html))

 ## step-1 setup the workspaces
-Follow the general setup for [react-native workspaces](../../README.md).
+Follow the general setup for [react-native workspaces](../README.md).

 ## step-2 create react-native package
-go to the "packages" directory then follow the react-native [Getting Started] guide to create a react-native app:
+go to the "packages" directory, follow the react-native getting started guide to create a react-native app:
 ```
 $pwd
 XXX/react-native-with-yarn/workspaces-examples/rn-native